Post-Baccalaureate Premedical Program

-Students earning at least 30 units of credit — 24 units of which must be completed at Washington University, with a cumulative grade-point average of 3.2 or higher — will be awarded a Certificate of Post-Baccalaureate Pre-Medical Study.
+Students earning at least 30 units of credit — 24 units of which must be completed at Washington University, with a cumulative grade-point average of 3.2 or higher — will receive a certification of completion of the Post-Baccalaureate Premedical Program.